 At Sir William Borlase's Grammar School we believe that a policy on child protection is founded on the right of all children to be safe and feel safe, and that it is the fundamental obligation of all schools to robustly secure this right.
 The aim of this policy is to provide staff, governors and volunteers with the framework they need to keep children at Sir William Borlase's Grammar School safe and secure and to provide parents and carers with the key information about how we will safeguard their children whilst in our care.
-This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; and in line with the following legislation and guidance:
+This policy has been developed in accordance with the following legislation and guidance: